ibm-cloud-docs/openshift/openshift_troubleshoot_app.md

 **Getting help**<br>
 1. Contact IBM Support by opening a case.
 To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
 2. In your support case, for **Category**, select **Containers**.
 3. For the **Offering**, select your OpenShift cluster.<p class="tip">When you report an issue, include your cluster ID.
 To get your cluster ID, run `ibmcloud oc cluster ls`.
-You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/openshift?topic=openshift-cs_troubleshoot#debug_utility) to gather and export pertinent information from your cluster to share with IBM Support.</p>
+3.11 clusters only: You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/openshift?topic=openshift-cs_troubleshoot#debug_utility) to gather and export pertinent information from your cluster to share with IBM Support.</p>